triggermesh/docs/docs/guides/kuma.md

 ### Configure Kuma service Mesh to Strict mode

-Knative needs some pre-requisites to be able to work in the Kuma Mesh with mTLS set to STRICT.
+Knative needs some pre-requisites to be able to work in the Kuma Mesh with mTLS set to `STRICT`.
 We are going to add some [port-exclusions](https://kuma.io/docs/dev/reference/kubernetes-annotations/#traffic-kuma-io-exclude-inbound-ports)

 ```console
 kubectl -n knative-serving patch deploy webhook --type='json' -p='[{"op": "add", "path": "/spec/template/metadata/annotations/traffic.kuma.io~1exclude-inbound-ports", "value":"8443"}]'